 Don’t forget to put your website URL in your Twitter profile.
 You can use the URL that goes directly to your blog if that is a focus for your business.

 Gain followers by following people and businesses that you know.
 Once you start this process.
 Twitter will recommend people to follow.
 Act on any suggestions that make sense.

-is following (or even if you want to build one), incorporate these tactics into your Twitter use and you are sure to see your blog traffic rise.
+If you have a following (or even if you want to build one), incorporate these tactics into your Twitter use and you are sure to see your blog traffic rise.

 Now you are ready to use Twitter to gain blog readers.

 Twitter has a feature where you can pin a tweet to the top of your profile.
 When people go to your profile to learn more about you, they will see the tweet that you’ve pinned first.
 Use this to share your latest blog post or a popular one.

 Adding hashtags to your tweets can help them to be seen by more people.
 Use hashtags that are relevant to the blog post that you are sharing and that are used by your target audience.